FernandoBrino/ignite-componentizando-aplicacao/README.md

 <div class="overview">
   <h2> Overview </h1>
   <p>Challenge to refactor a app, but using components instead of using all in the same file.
-To learn how and when componentize.</p>
+To learn how and when componentize.
+Is a little streaming app.</p>
 </div>